Skip to main content

 Location: Santa Barbara, CA

-Celebrating 50 years, the Environmental Studies Program at UC Santa Barbara offers three undergraduate degrees: BA and BS degrees in Environmental Studies and a program in Hydrological Sciences and Policy.
+Established in 1970, the Environmental Studies Program at UC Santa Barbara is over 50 years old and offers three undergraduate degrees: BA and BS degrees in Environmental Studies and a BS degree in Hydrological Sciences and Policy.
 All paths engage students in foundations in the natural sciences, social sciences, and humanities.

-Students are encouraged to study abroad — currently, 45 students from Environmental Studies are studying abroad in 17 different countries.
+Students are encouraged to study abroad—in the 2023-2024 academic year, over 120 Environmental Studies students studied abroad in 22 different countries.

 26. Stanford University